zio/zio-http/docs/index.md

 ---
 id: index
-title: "Introduction to ZIO Http"
+title: "Introduction to ZIO HTTP"
-sidebar_label: "ZIO Http"
+sidebar_label: "ZIO HTTP"
 ---

 ZIO HTTP is a scala library for building http apps.
 It is powered by ZIO and [Netty](https://netty.io/) and aims at being the defacto solution for writing, highly scalable and performant web applications using idiomatic Scala.